Azmarie/Caricature-Your-Face/README.md

 #### Demo
 Result from `run.sh` with Barack Obama as the content image and Vincent van Gogh's self-portrait with the style image.
+Images from left to right are: input content image, input style image, a standard style transfer output, demo output.

 ![](data/teaser/demo.png)